Irreversibility of the pendulum revisited from Husimi's adiabaticity parameter: Introduction

 One of the key points to connect thermodynamics and mechanics is to focus on an adiabatic theorem in mechanics.
 In classical mechanics, when a parameter of a system is adiabatically (sufficiently slowly) changed, the phase-space volume enclosed by a constant energy surface is proportional to an adiabatic invariant and is conserved in time.
 Because the thermodynamic entropy in macroscopic systems is given by the logarithm of the phase-space volume enclosed by a constant energy surface, its conservation may correspond to the conservation of the entropy of a thermally-isolated system under a quasistatic operation~\cite{footnote1}.

-In a classical paper~\cite{H1953}, in an attempt to calculate a transition probability of a quantum parametric oscillator, Husimi found that the generating function of the transition probability is characterized by a parameter that measures the adiabaticity of a process utilizing an adiabatic invariant associated with the corresponding {\it classical} parametric oscillator, which we refer to as the pendulum hereafter.
-This parameter takes unity under an adiabatic change of a parameter reflecting the existence of adiabatic invariants while it is larger than unity under a non-adiabatic change, thus serving as a degree of adiabaticity.
-By using this property of the adiabaticity parameter, Husimi succeeded in showing the thermodynamic irreversibility of the pendulum in a cyclic operation, which is reminiscent of the Planck principle in thermodynamics.
+In a classical paper~\cite{H1953}, Husimi established a connection between thermodynamics and mechanics in terms of the adiabatic theorem.
+In an attempt to calculate a transition probability of a quantum parametric oscillator, Husimi found that the generating function of the transition probability is characterized by an adiabaticity parameter.
+It measures the adiabaticity of a process in terms of an adiabatic invariant of the corresponding {\it classical} parametric oscillator, which we refer to as the pendulum hereafter.
+The parameter takes unity under an adiabatic change of a parameter reflecting the existence of adiabatic invariants while it is larger than unity under a non-adiabatic change, thus serving as a degree of adiabaticity.
+By using this property of the adiabaticity parameter, Husimi succeeded in showing the thermodynamic irreversibility of the pendulum in a cyclic operation.
+To be specific, he proved the following relation:

+Here, $E_{t_0}$ and $E_{t_1}$ are the average energies of the pendulum before and after the cyclic operation starting from an initial equilibrium distribution, and $Q_{t_1}^*$ is the Husimi's adiabaticity parameter (see Eq.~(\ref{eq.Q_def}) for its definition).
+Because of the property $Q_{t_1}^* \ge 1$, we obtain

+This is reminiscent of the Planck principle in thermodynamics, which was derived based on mechanics.
+For an interpretation of this inequality, let us quote from the Husimi's paper (p.~391 of~\cite{H1953}):

+``Let the string of a pendulum, while in oscillation, be shortened or lengthened in an arbitrary manner and let it return to its initial length after a time.
+Then we expect, {\it on the average}, to find the energy of the pendulum increased."
 The Husimi's adiabaticity parameter received renewed interests in thermodynamics of small systems and found many applications such as in work distributions~\cite{DL2008,SD2021,JDG2017}, finite-time heat engines~\cite{ARJDSKSL2012,RASKSL2014,JBdC2016}, and shortcuts to adiabaticity~\cite{BJdC2016,MI2017,AL2018,AP2019,SMDB2022}.

 In this paper, we revisit the irreversibility of the pendulum Husimi studied in~\cite{H1953}, and generalize it.
 Our generalizations are twofold: First, we generalize the setup so that it includes a damped pendulum with friction.
 This generalization highlights the role of non-Hamilton dynamics as underlying mechanics on the Husimi's adiabaticity parameter.
 Such a generalization would also be of interest in the context of thermodynamics for non-Hamilton systems~\cite{MD2016}.
 Second, we investigate the second law of thermodynamics and its generalization not only for a cyclic process but also for a non-cyclic process in terms of the Husimi's adiabaticity parameter, where these two correspond to the Planck's principle and the law of entropy non-decrease in thermodynamics, respectively.